cran-task-views/Spatial/Spatial.md

 -   `r pkg("meteo")` implements Random Forest Spatial Interpolation by incorporating nearest observations and distances into the prediction process.
 -   `r pkg("gpboost")` captures complex non-linear dependencies by combining gradient boosting with Gaussian processes.
 -   `r pkg("sperrorest")` and `r pkg("blockCV")` provide frameworks for spatial resampling and validation, supporting methods like k-means clustering and block-based approaches to account for spatial dependencies in model evaluation.

-The `r view("Environmetrics")` Task View contains a much more complete survey of relevant functions and packages.

 Installing packages linking to PROJ, GDAL or GEOS
 -------------------------------------------------